USA-RedDragon/DMRHub/doc/User-Guide.md

 To register a repeater:

 1. Navigate to `<siteurl>/repeaters/new`
+2. Select the repeater type: **MMDVM** or **Motorola IPSC**
-2. Enter your repeater ID
+3. Enter your repeater ID
-3. You'll be shown an example configuration for connecting [DMRGateway](https://github.com/g4klx/DMRGateway) to DMRHub
+4. You'll be shown connection configuration details for your repeater type

-> **Important:** The generated password is shown only once.
+> **Important:** The generated password/auth key is shown only once.
 Make sure to save it.

+### MMDVM Repeaters

+For MMDVM-based repeaters, you'll receive a [DMRGateway](https://github.com/g4klx/DMRGateway) configuration snippet with the address, port, and password needed to connect.

+### Motorola IPSC Repeaters

+For Motorola DMR repeaters (DR3000, SLR5500, etc.), you'll receive an IPSC HMAC-SHA1 auth key.
+Configure your repeater's IPSC network settings:

+- **Master IP:** The IP of your DMRHub instance
+- **Master Port:** 50000 (default)
+- **Auth Key:** The hex key shown after repeater creation

+For detailed Motorola CPS configuration, see the [BrandMeister IPSC wiki](https://wiki.brandmeister.network/index.php/IPSC).

+> **Note:** IPSC connections require the DMRHub instance to have a static IP address.
+The official DMRHub instance uses a dynamic IP and cannot reliably support IPSC connections.

 ## Repeaters Page